Generic name: belimumab [ be-LIM-ue-mab ]

 What is belimumab?

-Belimumab is used in to treat active systemic lupus erythematosus (SLE) in adults and children at least 5 years old.
+Belimumab is used together with other medicines to treat active systemic lupus erythematosus (SLE) in adults and children at least 5 years old.

-Belimumab is not for use in people who have severe kidney problems caused by SLE, or have active SLE that affects the central nervous system (brain, nerves, and spinal cord).
+Belimumab is not for use in people who have active SLE that affects the central nervous system (brain, nerves, and spinal cord).

 Belimumab may also be used for other purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives, itching; feeling anxious or light-headed; difficult breathing; swelling of your face, lips, tongue, or throat.